 If you charged another $500 the following month, your new statement balance would be the total of $500 in purchases, $475 in previous balances, and whatever the interest is on that $475 carried over.

-To avoid paying interest, you must pay the entire statement balance by the due date.
+To avoid paying additional interest, you must pay the entire outstanding balance by the due date.

 FYI: If you pay your American Express credit card bill online, your statement balance is actually known as your current balance, which is adjusted for payments, credits, and disputes since your most recent statement closing date.
 Yes, it’s confusing…